xoofx/XelaBuild/readme.md

 # Benchmark for prototyping msbuild with faster static-graph/caching

-Simple benchmark to test hosting msbuild in a "server" like mode and compile lots of projects.
+Simple benchmark to test hosting msbuild in a "server" like mode, with improvements to msbuild to make it build a graph of projects a lot more faster.

 This is to measure the raw cost of msbuild when compiling a tree of deep projects:
 - Clean, build all